an urban girl’s guide

 Georges love music; my George has an extensive collection of records and cds, and as he refuses to stick things in his ears, except for medical or hygiene purposes, does not own an IPOD or a Blue Tooth.
 His preferred musical genres are jazz, bel canto opera and of course, Wagner...any Wagner...ALL of Wagner...
 (I loathe Wagner).

 And contemporary productions are no better.
-It is George’s belief that the first word in the title of the musical, currently plaguing our local theatres, ‘Phantom of the Opera’, refers equally to the quality of the drama as it does to the pleasure of the audience afflicted with its banal production.
+It is George’s belief that the first word in the title of the musical, ‘Phantom of the Opera’, perpetually plaguing our local theatres, refers equally to the quality of the drama as it does to the pleasure of the audience afflicted with its banal drama.
 On this subject George's mind is made-up tighter than a hotel bed tucked-in by Martha Stewart herself.
 But unlike a hotel bed, George's mind is never changed and if you think that you can be the proverbial 'irresistible force' to move that 'old unmovable object', you've got another think and a big headache coming!

 You may butt your head against the stolid reasoning of the George on any topic over which you care to differ, he will not be moved.
 But, and this is further evidence of the wisdom of George, he knows this is good for you as in the head-butting process you will become your own unmovable object, able to withstand any comers with a placid demeanour and self-satisfied smirk.
 Oh yes, Georges smirk, I've glimpsed him doing it, but he doesn't know.